-Figure 4.
-Cluster analysis of 30 common chromium-bearing minerals reveals segregation into 4 groups.
-The central cluster (group 1) includes 17 Cr3+ species formed through igneous, metamorphic, or hydrothermal processes.
-The left-hand cluster (group 2) includes 7 Cr6+ species formed through hydrothermal alteration, whereas the two smaller clusters (groups 3 and 4) include chromate minerals precipitated in soils and desert environments.
-Black lines indicate coexistence of minerals within a cluster, and red lines indicate coexistence between minerals of neighboring clusters.
+FIGURE 4.
+Cluster analysis of 30 common chromium-bearing minerals reveals segregation into four groups.
+The central cluster (group 1) includes $17 \text{ Cr}^{3+}$ species formed through igneous, metamorphic, or hydrothermal processes.
+The left-hand cluster (group 2) includes seven $\text{Cr}^{6+}$ species formed through hydrothermal alteration, whereas the two smaller clusters (groups 3 and 4) include chromate minerals precipitated in soils and desert environments.
+Black lines indicate coexistence between minerals of neighboring clusters.

-Force-Directed Mineral Graphs: An important potential contribution of mineral network analysis lies in the simultaneous visualization and study of relationships among scores or hundreds of minerals that are related by composition, age, tectonic setting, deposit type, or numerous other variables.
-Force-directed graphs (Figure 5), which represent the distribution of nodes as a dynamic network with balanced springlike interactions among nodes, are particularly useful in this regard.
-We generate these graphs by algorithms that run through a number of iterations, displacing the nodes according to fictive attractive and repulsive forces that they exert on each other, until a layout is found that minimizes the "energy" of the system and possibly satisfies other constraints such as drawing connected nodes at certain separations.
-These methods are implemented in highly customizable modules in multiple programming languages, such as Javascript and R, making it possible to render the graphs through a number of interfaces including web browsers.
-In Figure 5, we created the browser-based force-directed graphs using the D3 4.0 d3-force module, which simulates physical forces using velocity Verlet integration (Verlet 1967) and implements the Barnes-Hut approximation (Barnes and Hut 1986) for performing n-body simulations, similar to those of molecular or planetary systems.
-For each of the three graphs we compiled a symmetric matrix whose non-diagonal elements represent the number of localities where two minerals coexist and whose diagonal elements represent the total number of localities at which each mineral is found.
-As a preliminary step we imported these data into R as data frames and converted into two lists, one with nodes representing all the minerals in the dataset, and the other with links representing coexistence relationships between the nodes.
+elements represent the number of localities where two minerals coexist and whose diagonal elements represent the total number of localities at which each mineral is found.
+As a preliminary step we imported these data into R as data frames and converted into two lists, one with nodes representing all the minerals in the data set, and the other with links representing coexistence relationships between the nodes.
 We created the list of nodes by extracting the row or column names of the data frame, each of which represents a mineral, and we produced the list of links by iterating over the upper or lower triangle of the matrix and copying the row name, column name, and computing a coexistence metric between the two minerals.
 We added additional fields to the nodes list, such as mineral compositions, the number of localities at which the mineral occurs, and/or structural classification of the mineral.

-We combined these two lists and converted them into a JSON (Javascript Object Notation) file, which is stored along with a web page written in HTML (Hypertext Markup Language) and Javascript that uses functions from the D3 4.0 library.
-The data file is read from the file system and rendered when the page is opened in a webbrowser.
-Our Javascript code generates the layout by performing a many body (nbody) simulation and constraining edge lengths to values that equal the coexistence metric multiplied by a constant to make the connections more apparent.
+We combined these two lists and converted them into a Javascript Object Notation (JSON) file, which is stored along with a web page written in Hypertext Markup Language (HTML) and Javascript that uses functions from the D3 4.0 library.
+The data file is read from the file system and rendered when the page is opened in a web-browser.
+Our Javascript code generates the layout by performing a many body (n-body) simulation and constraining edge lengths to values that equal the coexistence metric multiplied by a constant to make the connections more apparent.
 We set node sizes to the binary logarithm of the abundance value of a mineral in the cases of Cu and igneous rocks diagrams, and the actual abundance values in the Cr diagram.
 Node colors in Figure 5 variously indicate the structural classification of the minerals (igneous network), paragenetic mode (Cr network), and composition (Cu network).

 The mineral network diagrams in this study require data on coexisting minerals in individual rocks or from individual localities.
 We manually generated spreadsheets of coexisting minerals in igneous rocks from text and tables in Harker (1964) and Johannsen (1932-1938) as presented in Supplemental Information 1 and 2.
-We used a PERL script to construct spreadsheets of coexisting chromium and copper minerals, which are generated automatically from data on coexisting species from localities recorded in the crowd-sourced mineral website mindat.org.
-We define Cr- or Cuminerals as those reported in the official IMA list of minerals at rruff.info/ima.
+We used a PERL script to construct spreadsheets of coexisting chromium and copper minerals, which are generated automatically from data on coexisting species from localities recorded in the crowd-sourced mineral web site mindat.org.
+We define Cr- or Cu-minerals as those reported in the official IMA list of minerals at rruff.info/ima.
 For each pair of coexisting minerals we generated a file that contains all localities at which those two minerals occur.
 A second program reads the assembled files to obtain the number of localities at which each pair occurs and outputs these counts in matrix form.